electronicdreamplant/electronicdreamplant.github.io/_posts/2024-01-22-weeknotes-s02-e21-ukgovcamp-xtraloud.md

 ## People
 I thought it would be harder spotting people I knew to reunite but actually it wasn’t hard at all, and it was great to see old faces.
 Due to the lag since the last GovCamp I have to explain a move to Dorset AND one to the private sector.

-Amanda’s fashion chic is as sparkling as her personality I didn’t think we’d get so many conversations at our suppliers stand, but some of these were the most in-depth, interested and interesting I’ve had.
+I didn’t think we’d get so many conversations at our suppliers stand, but some of these were the most in-depth, interested and interesting I’ve had.
 I learned all about personal data in the NHS and steps to combine with care data, one I hope we manage to follow up on.
 I even gave Julia from Oxford Insights a 3 min briefing on the structure of local government!

 The ‘tribe’ thing is often spoken in relation to this meetup and I really believe that.
 Navigating a friend attending for the first time through the myriad of faces to chat to a few brilliant people paid dividends for her I think, and it was great to see her making her own connections.
 This is the life blood of the digital community.